-The MRC (Lineslip Declarations) can be used for declarations where a significant portion of the headings within the full MRC (Open Market) standard are not required in each individual placing submission; either because the information applies to all declarations and has already been clearly defined within the Lineslip, or because that information is not relevant to the Lineslip declaration.

-The standard is most likely to be of value for declarations placed 100% to a single Lineslip arrangement, and should not be used where the declaration includes open-market lines.

-The standard therefore defines an optional, cut-down, slip standard that may be used where this offers benefit to insureds, brokers and insurers.
-Where this standard is not adopted then the full MRC (Open Market) standard should be used - as currently mandated for Lloyd’s Managing Agents.

-Where the risk is placed across multiple Lineslip arrangements; or with a combination of Lineslip and open-market lines; or with a significant proportion of the information varying by declaration then the full MRC (Open Market) standard should be used.

-The General Underwriters Agreement (GUA) must not be used for Declarations off Lineslips.
-Endorsements should be agreed by the same agreement parties that agreed the Declaration off the Lineslip.
-Where an endorsement makes a change that, in the opinion of the agreement parties, may impact all Insurers the agreement parties should refer the endorsement to all Insurers.
-For example an endorsement may add an additional class of business which some Insurers may not be able to or wish to underwrite.
+The SUBSCRIPTION AGREEMENT and BROKER REMUNERATION AND DEDUCTIONS sections may be omitted in their entirety providing the information is agreed at Line slip level and applies to the particular declaration.
+Where this is not the case, any of the headings within these sections can be used within the Line slip Declaration; and in this instance the section heading(s) should also appear.
+This would include any variation from the terms of the Line Slip agreement which will impact Single Claims Agreement Party (SCAP) arrangements.

-The UMR and LPSO Signing Number and Date for the Lineslip must be shown clearly on the Declarations off the Lineslip.
+The UMR and LPSO Signing Number and Date for the Line slip must be shown clearly on the Declarations off the Line slip.

-Each Declaration off the Lineslip must have a separate UMR.
+Each Declaration off the Line slip must have a separate UMR.

-A Declaration off a Lineslip should not contain Open Market lines unless expressly permitted by the Lineslip.
+A Declaration off a Line slip should not contain Open Market lines unless expressly permitted by the Line slip.

-Benefits

-A standard paper form layout makes it easier for carriers to assess Lineslips offered to them and make subsequent processes more efficient.

 Lloyd’s Franchise Board Mandate

-The current Lloyd’s Franchise Board mandate, which covers Open Market, Binding Authority and Lineslip standards, is documented in the Lloyd’s Underwriting Requirements document, as follows (and applies equally to use of the Market Reform Contract).
+The current Lloyd’s Franchise Board mandate which covers Open Market, Binding Authority and Line Slip standards, is documented in the Requirements made pursuant to the Underwriting Byelaw at paragraph 3A.
+This states, in respect of Line slips:

-The Franchise Board has prescribed the following standards and arrangements for the conduct and administration of insurance business at Lloyd’s provided always that failure to comply with these standards and arrangements shall not invalidate or call into question any contract or agreement entered into by or on behalf of a managing agent or syndicate nor shall failure to comply with these standards and arrangements create any right of action or claim in any third party against a managing agent or syndicate, the authority to enforce compliance being exclusively vested in the Franchise Board –
+“The Franchise Board has prescribed the following standards and arrangements for the conduct and administration of insurance business at Lloyd’s provided always that failure to comply with these standards and arrangements shall not invalidate or call into question any contract or agreement entered into by or on behalf of a managing agent or syndicate nor shall failure to comply with these standards and arrangements create any right of action or claim in any third party against a managing agent or syndicate, the authority to enforce compliance being exclusively vested in the Franchise Board: